Trial of Michael Jackson: Witnesses for the defense

-According to Jackson's defense attorney Susan Yu, over five hundred witnesses were prepared in the case.
+According to Jackson's defense attorney Susan Yu, over 500 witnesses were prepared in the case.

 Macaulay Culkin

-Former child star Macaulay Culkin (pictured in 1991) testified that he had shared a bed with Jackson but had never been abused.
+The former child star Macaulay Culkin (pictured in 1991) testified that he had shared a bed with Jackson but had never been abused.

 The former child star Macaulay Culkin testified that he had shared a bed with Jackson on a dozen or more times between the ages of nine and 14, but had never been molested and had never seen Jackson act improperly, contrary to many of the prosecution's witness testimonies.
 He said that his parents had known he was in Jackson's bedroom and "never saw it as an issue".
 He described shock at hearing allegations that Jackson had molested him, and dismissed them as "absolutely ridiculous".
 Culkin said they had bonded over their shared experience of child stardom.
 Culkin has consistently defended Jackson since, and said in a 2020 interview with Esquire: "I never saw anything; he never did anything."

 Wade Robson

 Wade Robson testified as Jackson's first defense witness that he had slept in Jackson's bedroom several times but had never been molested.
-Robson recalled his first visit at Neverland Ranch in 1989 and had slept in Jackson's bedroom on all but three or four of his twenty or so visits.
+Robson recalled his first visit to Neverland Ranch in 1989 and had slept in Jackson's bedroom on all but three or four of his 20 or so visits.
 He said they played video games, watched movies, talked and sometimes had pillow fights.